Partron1/Sales_performance/README.md

 ## Sales_performance

 ## Sales Performance Overview
-Steady sales declined over the past 3 years got my company woried.
-As a data analyst I'm tasked to anaylze a three-year sales historical data.
+A company has experienced a steady decline in sales over the past three years, which has raised concerns.
+As a data analyst, I’ve been tasked with analyzing three years of historical sales data to uncover insights and identify potential causes

 ## Objective
 To design and develop a dynamic, visually engaging, and informative Sales Dashboard in Excel that empowers stakeholders to monitor performance, identify trends, and make data-driven decisions across products, regions, and timeframes.